Tadashi Abe

-Aikido had been introduced into France a year earlier by Minoru Mochizuki during a visit, but it was Tadashi Abe's teaching at the judo dojo of Mikonosuke Kawaishi where aikido was first taught on a regular basis in the west.
+Aikido had been introduced into France a year earlier by Minoru Mochizuki during a visit, but it was Tadashi Abe's teaching at the judo dojo of Mikonosuke Kawaishi where aikido was first taught on a regular basis in the West.

 In his beginning years in aikido, Abe had been very keen on ascertaining the martial effectiveness of the art.
-He wrote two books on aikido in French language, and a scathing letter in critique of Koichi Tohei´s decision to break from the Aikikai and start his own Ki Society.
-He was the cousin of Yoshimitsu Yamada.
+He wrote two books on aikido in French, and a scathing letter in critique of Koichi Tohei´s decision to break from the Aikikai and start his own Ki Society.
+He was the cousin of New York Aikikai chief instructor Yoshimitsu Yamada.